 Filtering of tailings can take place using pressure or vacuum force.
 Drums horizontally or vertically stacked plates and horizontal belts are the most common filtration plant configurations.
 Pressure filtration can be carried out on a much broader spectrum of materials; however, vacuum belt filtration is probably the most logical for larger-scale operations.

 The nature of the tailings material is essential when considering filtration.
 The gradation of the tailings is important, but the mineralogy is as well.
 In particular, high percentages of <74 µm clay minerals (i.e., not just clay-sized but also with clay mineralogy) tend to inhibit effective filtration.

 Filtered tailings emerge from the processing facility within a prescribed range of moisture contents.
-The tailings material is then transported by conveyor (Figure 9) or truck and then placed, spread, and compacted (Figure 10) to form an unsaturated, dense, and stable tailings "stack" (often termed a "dry stack"), requiring no dam for retention with no associated tailings pond.
+The tailings material is then transported by conveyor (Figure 9) or truck and then placed, spread, and compacted (Figure 10 and Figure 11) to form an unsaturated, dense, and stable tailings "stack" (often termed a "dry stack") requiring no dam for retention with no associated tailings pond.
 The filtered tailings are not "dry" but are unsaturated, so the early nomenclature referring to them as dry is incorrect.

-The two most common reasons to select dry-stacked filtered tailings as a management option have been to recover water for process water supply and where terrain/foundation conditions contraindicate conventional impoundments (Davies 2011).
-Water recovery is essential in arid environments where water is a precious resource and the water supply is regulated (e.g., Chile and Western Australia).
+The two most common reasons to select stacked filtered tailings as a management option have been to recover water for process water supply and where terrain/foundation conditions contraindicate conventional impoundments (Davies 2011).
+Water recovery is essential in arid environments where water is a precious resource, and the water supply is regulated (e.g., Chile and Western Australia).

-One of the main advantages of dry stack tailings over other tailings management options is the ease of progressive reclamation and facility closure.
+One of the main advantages of stacked tailings over other tailings management options is the ease of progressive reclamation and facility closure.
 The facility can often be developed to start reclamation early in the project life cycle.
-This can have many advantages in the control of fugitive dust, in the use of reclamation materials as they become available, and in the project's short- and long-term environmental impacts.
+This can have many advantages in controlling fugitive dust, using reclamation materials as they become available, and the project's short- and long-term environmental impacts.
 Progressive reclamation often includes constructing at least temporary covers and re-vegetating of the tailings slopes and surface as part of the annual operating cycle.